 Destination: Mandalay, Bagan, Yangon, Vientiane, Luang Prabang

-Overview: The combination of Laos and Myanmar give you the different experience of culture and nature beauty of Southeast Asia.
+Overview: The combination of Laos and Myanmar gives you a different experience of the culture and natural beauty of Southeast Asia.
 Myanmar with the scattered landscape and gilded pagodas; Laos with the people enjoy the slow life.

 X. Dos & Don’ts in Laos

 For international travelers, especially first-time ones, you can find it difficult to navigate the cultural norms of Lao culture sometimes.
 Therefore, the below information will be helpful for your happy journey is associated with the customs of Laos’ traditions and daily lives.

 - Say hello in Laos word “Sabai dee” with a smile by touching your palms together below your chin and nodding your head downwards;

 - Dress clean and neatly (long and body covering clothes) to show respect to the local religious customs;

 - Ask permission whenever you would like to take photos with the locals;